Julieta-Estrada/javascript/1.1.2/README.md

 1. Given a list of positive numbers [3, 5, 7, 1, 6], return the largest number in the list.

 2. You are trying to get from point B to point C. You can only move one block at a time.
-The directions you can move are up, down, left right.
+You can move up, down, left right.
 Write an algorithm to get from point B to point C.
 ![alt-text](https://github.com/generation-org/javascript/blob/master/1.1.2/Screen%20Shot%202020-02-17%20at%204.10.23%20PM.png "Diagram")

 3. 15 people are waiting in line for the store.
 There are 3 cashiers (Marie, Tomas, and Marco) who are available.